WoltLab/docs.woltlab.com/pages/migration/wcf-21/migration_wcf-21_templates.md

 ## Page Layout

 The template structure has been overhauled and it is no longer required nor recommended to include internal templates, such as `documentHeader`, `headInclude` or `userNotice`.
-Instead use a simple `{include file='header'}` that now takse care of of the entire application frame.
+Instead use a simple `{include file='header'}` that now takes care of of the entire application frame.

 * Templates must not include a trailing `</body></html>` after including the `footer` template.
 * The `documentHeader`, `headInclude` and `userNotice` template should no longer be included manually, the same goes with the `<body>` element, please use `{include file='header'}` instead.